-I would also say that a nice Pinot Noir could go since it is a tender cut.
+I would also say that a nice Pinot Noir could pair nicely as well since prime rib is a tender cut.

 A GSM blend which is the Chateauneuf du Pape grapes, Grenache, Syrah and Mouvedre would all go well too.
 If you serve with mashed potatoes and roast vegetables it just rounds out the dish even more with colour and excitement for the palate.
 The showstopper, however, is the roast beef and gravy.
 The peppery notes in a Syrah would highlight any pepper or peppercorn seasoning.
 Spanish Tempranillo and Italian Sangiovese will also work here.